-- I. Basic Approach to and Status of the Internal Control System - <Basic Approach to the Internal Control System> - 1.
-Structure to Ensure that the Execution of Duties of the Lion Group's Directors and Employees Complies with Legal Requirements and the Company's Articles of Incorporation - (1) Basic Stance - (i) The Lion Group Charter for Corporate Behavior and Behavioral Guidelines shall provide the platform for the Company's compliance structure. - (ii) The president shall provide constant reinforcement regarding the basic spirit and essence of the Lion Group Charter for Corporate Behavior among directors, executive officers, Audit & Supervisory Board members and employees with the aim of increasing awareness and understanding of corporate ethics.
-Each and every member of the Lion Group shall adopt and pursue the credo that compliance underpins every facet of the Group's business activities.
+I. Basic Approach to and Status of the Internal Control System

-(2) Compliance Structure
+<Basic Approach to the Internal Control System>

-- (i) The Company shall maintain a Corporate Ethics Committee chaired by the director responsible for corporate ethics, an appointee from the Board of Directors.
+- 1. Structure to Ensure that the Execution of Duties of the Lion Group's Directors and Employees Complies with Legal Requirements and the Company's Articles of Incorporation - (1) Basic Stance - (i) The Lion Group Charter for Corporate Behavior and Behavioral Guidelines shall provide the platform for the Company's compliance structure. - (ii) The president shall provide constant reinforcement regarding the basic spirit and essence of the Lion Group Charter for Corporate Behavior among directors, executive officers, Audit & Supervisory Board members and employees with the aim of increasing awareness and understanding of corporate ethics.
+Each and every member of the Lion Group shall adopt and pursue the credo that compliance underpins every facet of the Group's business activities. - (2) Compliance Structure - (i) The Company shall maintain a Corporate Ethics Committee chaired by the director responsible for corporate ethics, an appointee from the Board of Directors.
 Covering the entire Group, this committee shall formulate and implement specific initiatives to ensure greater awareness of and compliance with corporate ethics.
 In the event of a violation of the Lion Group Charter for Corporate Behavior or Behavioral Guidelines, if deemed necessary by the Corporate Ethics Committee, an Ethics Investigation Committee shall be established to work toward the resolution of the issue.
 The Ethics Investigation Committee shall comprise specialists from outside the Group, including lawyers and certified public accountants. - (ii) The Group shall designate a general manager responsible for corporate ethics who reports to the director responsible for corporate ethics.
-The general manager responsible for corporate ethics shall enhance and maintain the Group's compliance structure and identify and implement necessary education and training for each Group department.
-Complementing these measures, the Human Resources Development Center shall conduct necessary education and training as part of level-specific education.
-Each department shall also formulate its own rules and manuals in line with relevant laws and regulations and operate in accordance with said rules and manuals. - (iii) In an effort to reinforce the supervisory function of Lion's Board of Directors, external directors who do not engage in any executive function within the Group shall be appointed to the Board. - (iv) The Group shall maintain an Advisory Committee, comprising experts from outside the Company, to provide third-party opinions and advice on matters relating to legal compliance and management policy. - (v) The Group shall maintain an Auditing Office as its internal auditing division. - (vi) Lion's Auditing Office shall conduct internal audits of Group companies. - (vii) Lion shall dispatch Audit & Supervisory Board members to Group companies.
+The general manager responsible for corporate ethics shall enhance and maintain the Group's compliance structure and collaborate with the Human Resources Development Center to implement necessary education and training for the Group.
+Each department shall also formulate its own rules and manuals in line with relevant laws and regulations and operate in accordance with said rules and manuals. - (iii) In an effort to reinforce the supervisory function of Lion's Board of Directors, external directors who do not engage in any executive function within the Group shall be appointed to the Board. - (iv) The Group shall maintain an Advisory Committee, comprising experts from outside the Company, to provide third-party opinions and advice on matters relating to legal compliance and management policy. - (v) The Group shall maintain an Auditing Department as its internal auditing division. - (vi) Lion's Auditing Department shall conduct internal audits of Group companies. - (vii) Lion shall dispatch Audit & Supervisory Board members to Group companies.
 Audit & Supervisory Board members shall conduct audits in accordance with regulatory requirements.